connctd/docs/docs/content/graphql/introduction.md

 ```
 *Example 1: Query names of all things*

-Since this representation is poorly readble we use the more abstracted representation in all our examples like shown below.
+Since this representation is poorly readable we use the more abstracted representation in all our examples like shown below.

 ```graphql
 query {